WilkoV/Fusion360_FilteredExport/README.md

 ------------ | -------------
 Top level | Only top level or selected componetns will be exported.
 Sub components will not be processed, filtered etc. separetely
 Leaves | If a component contains only bodies and no sub components, it will be exported.
 If a component contains no bodies but sub-components, the sub component will be exported but not the current component.
 If a component contains bodies and sub-components, the sub component will be exported but not the current component.
 The add-in will report a skipped note but those bodies wil never get exported.
-Mixed leaves | Like `Leaves` but if a component contains bodies and sub-components, the sub component will be exported and the current component will be exported.
+Mixed leaves | Like 'Leaves' but if a component contains bodies and sub-components, the sub component will be exported and the current component will be exported.
 No body gets lost, but duplicates are created

 ## Filtered Save Copy As Export
 UI configuration and filters are the same as the saveCopy function.
 The only difference is, that ans STP file will be exported.